Snowflake-Labs/lezer-snowsql/Contributing.md

-To handle errors with these expressions, for example, the select expression or select statement, you will need to import ‘SelectStmt’ from ‘lezer-promql’.
+To handle errors with these expressions, for example, the select expression or select statement, you will need to import ‘SelectStmt’ from ‘lezer-snowsql’.

 Then, write a case for this SelectStmt, inside checkAST’s switch-case.
 Like below: